Intelligent-Instruments-Lab/notochord/README.md

 ## Python API

-See the docstrings for `Notochord.feed` and `Notochord.query` in `notochord/model.py` for the low-level Notochord inference API which can be used from Python code. `notochord/app/simple_harmonizer.py` provides a minimal example of how to build an interactive app.
+See the docs for `Notochord.feed` and `Notochord.query` for the low-level Notochord inference API which can be used from Python code. `notochord/app/simple_harmonizer.py` provides a minimal example of how to build an interactive app.

 ## OSC server